haramori/rhme3/Preparation/RHme3_board_analysis.md

 The XMEGA communicates with the CAN controllers using SPI.

 XMEGA does not support ICSP.
 The port labeled "ICSP" is actually a PDI port.
 You will need a programmer/debugger that supports PDI in order to use this port (e.g. Atmel ICE).
-You don't need PDI for the CTF, but this port has extra pins for ground and reset that may be useful.
+Note: Not used for CTF.

 ## Avrdude preparation